 A Central Government agency, which lends money to councils at lower interest rates than those generally available from the private sector.
-Councils are able to borrow a proportion of their requirements to finance capital spending from this source.
+Councils can borrow a proportion of their requirements to finance capital spending from this source.

 Related Parties

 Two or more parties are related parties when at any time during the financial period: